thehyve/puppet-transmart_core/README.md

 ## Dependencies and installation

+### Operating system packages
-Packages that need to be available through the package manager of the operating system:
+The module expects certain packages to be available through the package manager of the operating system (e.g., `yum` or `apt`):
+- For all components:
   - `java-1.8.0-openjdk`
-Requirements for specific components:
-- `rserve`:
+- For `transmart-rserve`:
   - `libpng12`
   - `cairo`
   - `dejavu-sans-fonts`